joshnthny89/IT-portfolio/Linux-Labs/Lab-03-Permissions/README.md

 4. Verified the permission changes using `ls -l`.
 5. Modified the file permissions to `644` using `chmod 644 sensitive.txt`.
 6. Verified the updated permissions using `ls -l`.
+7. Modified the file permissions to `777` using `chmod 777 sensitive.txt`.
+8. Verified the updated permissions using `ls -l`.
-7. Compared the differences between the permission settings and analyzed their security implications.
+9. Compared the differences between the permission settings and analyzed their security implications.

 ## Results